nhejazi/txshift/paper/paper.md

 estimation of nuisance parameters.
 What's more, the `txshift` package draws on both the `hal9001` and `haldensify` `R` packages [@coyle2019hal9001;
-@hejazi2020haldensify] to allow each of the estimators to be constructed in a manner consistent with the theoretical results of @hejazi2020efficient.
+@hejazi2020haldensify] to allow each of the estimators to be constructed in a manner consistent with the theoretical claims of @hejazi2020efficient.
 The `txshift` package has been made publicly available via GitHub and will be submitted to the Comprehensive `R` Archive Network in the near future.
+Use of the `txshift` package has been extensively documented in the package's `README`, two vignettes, and its `pkgdown` documentation website.

 # Acknowledgments